Senegal confirms third and fourth coronavirus cases

 The second patient was a 33-year-old British woman from London who arrived in Senegal on Feb.
 24, the ministry said.

-Both new patients are in stable condition at a hospital in Dakar and the two earlier patients’ conditions are “evolving favorably”, it said.
+Both new patients are in stable condition at a hospital in Dakar and the two earlier patients’ conditions are “evolving favourably”, it said.

 Experts say it is not yet clear why sub-Saharan African countries have registered so few cases of the virus, which could challenge fragile health systems on the continent.